 Is advanced booking required?

-We cannot guarantee you a spot on the tour unless you book in advance.
-We have the best rates and most quality small group tours in New Orleans so they tend to book up fast.
+We cannot guarantee you a spot on our tours unless you book in advance.
+We have the best rates on quality small group tours in New Orleans so they tend to book up fast.

 The easiest way to guarantee a spot is by booking online.
 You can do so by simply clicking on one of the buttons bellow.
 If there is availability you can book online up to an hour before the tour’s start time.
 You can also call us to make a reservation if you feel more comfortable talking to someone.

 If you feel like your travel plans are unpredictable and you have a time slot that has opened during one of our tour times, please call before you come to assure that there is availability: 504.321.1505.

 Whether you’re in New Orleans for business travel or for vacation, plans are always subject to change.
 If you need to reschedule simply contact us at least 48 hours before your tour and we will see what's available.
 Rescheduling with a large group is a lot trickier, so please communicate with us as far in advance as possible.
 You can also cancel and be fully refunded if you cancel 48 hours before your tour.
 However, we cannot refund you if you cancel within 48 hours of your tour.

 How many people are allowed on your tours?

 This is what sets us apart and makes us one of the most quality tours in New Orleans.
 Tour companies in New Orleans are legally allowed to take up to 28 people on a single tour.

 However, we limit our bicycle tours to a max of 10 participants.
 Our walking tours by day max out at 12 participants as opposed to the larger 28 person tours that can regularly be seen in the French Quarter.